 Holy Cross Greek Orthodox School of Theology is committed to diversity and welcomes applicants from all backgrounds and jurisdictions.
 Qualified students are admitted on a rolling basis for Fall and Spring enrollment.
-Please contact us even if you have missed one of the deadlines listed below—we will be happy to work with you.

 The completion of a Holy Cross degree does not in itself guarantee ordination.